 Occasionally, one long session is sufficient for someone to get on course, but most people prefer to have a small number of further sessions (45–60 minutes) to discuss progress.
 Ideally, we would meet in person for the first assessment session at least but it may be possible to continue therapy by telephone, or online, if travel or other commitments make meeting difficult.
-Skype is also a possibility.
-In any case, it is not necessary to have repeated sessions over the course of time.
+In any case, it should not be necessary to have repeated sessions over the course of time.
 If for any reason CBT-I does not seem to be appropriate for you, I will not recommend more sessions.

-Apart from insomnia, many other sleep difficulties can be well managed by medication, assuming that the problem has been diagnosed and treated already.
-I cannot advise on medication, but there may be additional ways of helping to cope with sleep problems such as excessive sleepiness, parasomnias (such as sleepwalking) and circadian rhythm problems (sleeping at the “wrong” time).
+Apart from insomnia, many other sleep difficulties can be well managed by medication, assuming that the problem has been diagnosed and treated appropriately.
+I cannot advise on medication, but there may be additional ways of helping to cope with sleep problems such as excessive sleepiness, parasomnias (e.g., sleepwalking) and circadian rhythm problems (sleeping at the “wrong” time).

 Each person’s problems and circumstances are different and individual plans are needed.
 These can be made in an assessment meeting.
-It is not usually necessary to have more than two further sessions.
+In such cases, it is not usually necessary to have more than two further sessions.

 “Andrew’s CBT-I sessions have had a profoundly positive impact on my sleep.
 After suffering with insomnia for many years and feeling very ‘stuck’ in my mental attitude towards sleep, I was helped to change both my thought process and my bedtime routines.
 He is very approachable and has an extensive knowledge and understanding of sleep-related disorders, which he drew on to help me devise a range of strategies to target my insomnia.
 I cannot recommend his CBT-I sessions highly enough.”